-Russian brought to Oregon, faces trial in ransomware attacks
+Russian man brought to Oregon, faces trial in ransomware attacks

 SALEM, Ore.
-(AP) — A Russian who allegedly laundered more than $400,000 from ransomware attacks in the United States and abroad was extradited from the Netherlands to face trial in federal court in Portland, authorities said Wednesday.
+(AP) — A Russian who allegedly laundered more than $400,000 from ransomware attacks in the U.S. and abroad was extradited from the Netherlands to face trial in federal court in Portland, authorities said Wednesday.

 Denis Dubnikov, 29, pleaded not guilty on Wednesday, the U.S. Justice Department said.
 He was indicted in August 2021 for his alleged role in an international cryptocurrency money laundering conspiracy.

 Dubnikov and his accomplices are accused of laundering ransom payments from victims of Ryuk ransomware attacks.
 The Ryuk ransomware impacted several U.S. hospitals in 2020, including Sky Lakes Medical Center in Klamath Falls, Oregon.
-The indictment says there were “multiple” victims in Oregon.
+The indictment says there were multiple victims in Oregon.

 Paul Stewart, Sky Lakes’ president and CEO, said at the time that the center refused to pay any extortion and had to cut back on some elective and outpatient services while systems were down.